TheKents0209/TheKents0209/README.md

 - 🔭 I am currently working on a admin panel for Sanalliset, a jewelry brand that I co-founded.
 [Link to live version](https://www.sanalliset.fi/)

-- 👨‍💻 All of my projects are available at [Coming soon 😉](Coming soon 😉)

 - 📫 You can reach me here: **kenert2001@gmail.com / @ LinkedIn below**

 - ⚡ Fun fact **Tried out Tailwind CSS and loved it**